Amid tensions with Turkey, Iraqi PM orders forces to border

-BAGHDAD (AP) — Iraq’s prime minister says he has ordered the military to take full control of the country’s borders amid escalating tensions and Turkish threats of an incursion into Iraq.
+BAGHDAD (AP) — Iraq’s prime minister said on Tuesday that he has ordered the military to take full control of the country’s borders amid escalating tensions and Turkish threats of an incursion into Iraq to chase Kurdish rebels.

-Haider al-Abadi says troops will prevent Turkey’s Kurdish rebels from the Kurdistan Workers’ Party, or PKK, to use Iraq for cross-border attacks against Turkey.
+Turkey’s President Recep Tayyip Erdogan over the weekend announced “operations” in Sinjar in northern Iraq to clear the mountainous area of Kurdistan Workers’ Party, or PKK, fighters.
+Erdogan later said that if the PKK fighters do not vacate Iraqi regions of Sinjar and Qandil, it would be “inevitable” for Ankara to remove them.

-Turkey’s President Recep Tayyip Erdogan said Sunday if PKK do not vacate Iraqi regions of Sinjar and Qandil, it would be “inevitable” for Ankara to remove them.
+During a phone call with his Turkish counterpart on Tuesday, al-Abadi said his troops will prevent “foreign fighters” from using Iraq for cross-border attacks against Turkey.
+Al-Abadi’s statement says he reassured Prime Minister Binali Yildirim that he rejects any “violation” against Turkey through Iraqi territory.

-Al-Abadi’s statement says he reassured his Turkish counterpart, Binali Yildirim, in a telephone conversation that he rejects any “violation” against Turkey through Iraqi territory.
+The statement also says Yildrim assured al-Abadi that Turkey won’t “launch operations without Iraqi government consent.”

 Most Read Nation & World Stories